 - Getting too much physical activity

 If you have hyperglycemia, you may need to change the amount of insulin you take, your meal plan or the amount of physical activity you get.
-You may have hyperglycemia if you:
+Signs and symptoms of hyperglycemia include:

-Your provider can monitor you for these conditions during pregnancy to make sure you and your baby stay healthy.
+Your provider can check you for these conditions during pregnancy to make sure you and your baby stay healthy.

 Frequently Asked Questions